Hamas releases video of Israeli hostages in Gaza demanding Netanyahu agree to prisoner swap

 There are no other people visible during the video clip, and it is not clear how willingly the one woman who speaks gave her remarks, or whether the hostages were under any duress.

-The woman who speaks starts by addressing Netanyahu to say: "You promised to free us all.
+The woman who speaks is Daniel Aloni, who was kidnapped with her daughter as they visited family at Kibbutz Nir Oz, which was the scene of a brutal Hamas attack on October 7.
+She starts by addressing Netanyahu to say: "You promised to free us all.
 Instead we bear your political and military failure."

+Hamas says 8,300 killed in Gaza as Israel sends in more ground forces

 "No one came.
-No one was watching over us," the woman says, without clarifying what mistake she is referring to.
+No one was watching over us," she says, without clarifying what mistake she's referring to.

-She continues her message, presumably delivered on behalf of or at least under the control of the Hamas militants holding her, to ask if the Israeli government, which has significantly ramped up both its aerial assault and its ground operations in Gaza over the last several days, "want to kill us all?
+Aloni continues her message, presumably delivered at the behest of the Hamas militants holding her, to ask if the Israeli government, which has significantly ramped up both its aerial assault and its ground operations in Gaza over the last several days, "want to kill us all?
 Do you want to kill us all with an army?"

 "Release us now," the woman shouts, then alluding to the Hamas suggestion that it could free all of its hostages in exchange for the release of some 600 Hamas members said to be held in Israeli prisons.